-Passport and other travel documents must be handed to houseparents on your return to college.
-Local students returning to college from their holidays should plan to return after 6.00pm.
+Passport and other travel documents must be handed to Houseparents at the beginning of each term for safe-keeping.

+Local boarders returning to college from their holidays should plan to return after 6.00pm.
 International students are expected to return between 5.00pm - 9.00pm the day before the start of each term.
 It may be possible to arrive earlier during the day or later providing the house staff are informed and staffing arrangements can be made.
-Any students requiring a taxi to collect them from airports or local bus/rail terminals need to notify the transport manager well in advance via email.
-They must check that their taxi is booked with the transport manager.
+Students who require a taxi to collect them from airports or local bus/rail terminals need to notify the Transport Manager via email in advance.
+They need to check with the Transport Manager or Houseparents that their taxi is booked.

 Details of all transfers will be displayed on the information board in Bedstone Court.
-The taxi drivers of the company used by college are all DBS checked.
+The taxi drivers of the companies used by college are all DBS checked.

 Students must not leave the college premises with anyone other than their parents, legal guardian or adult agreed between parents and the house staff.

 This means permission needs to be received if students are going to travel with another student or another family.

-Students and parents should report to the houseparents when they arrive at Bedstone College.
+Students and parents should report to the Houseparents when they arrive at Bedstone College.